Go Back

 Prepare the batter (1st stage)

 • Make the dashi broth according to package instructions of your instant powder.
+(If you make 2 or more pancakes, don't be afraid to simply use a whole sachet.)

 • Combine flour, salt, sugar, and baking powder in a large bowl.